Care Bears: Journey to Joke-a-lot: Plot

 Eventually, Funshine learns the hard way that "serious" is a very bad word in Joke-a-lot.
 The Joke-a-lot residents celebrate a "Laff-Fest" in his honour; Funnybone gives him a tour of the town and takes him to his Royal Palace, where Funshine learns of the last two Kings and is introduced to the Royal Sceptre.
 Stored in a vault within the voice-activated Royal Treasury, the sceptre holds the Royal Jewels of Joke-a-lot, which Funnybone says are "the source of the magic power behind all the fun" there; only the king is granted access.
 Funshine wants to look, but Funnybone tells him that a coronation is about to take place.
 He plans to take command of the sceptre, now in the hands of a slow, elderly alligator called Grand Duke Giggle.

 At the coronation, Joke-a-lot's new "king" tells his audience two jokes to pass the time, before Grand Duke Giggle proceeds to give him the sceptre.
 Meanwhile, the other Care Bears find his belongings and take the same ride that he did.
 After they crash into the Royal Palace, Funshine is delighted to see them, but the Bears are a bit puzzled over what he has become.
 They miss Funshine and want him to return home to Care-a-lot where he belongs.
 Even Grumpy apologizes for his earlier harsh words towards him.
-Thus, he must make a very difficult decision—to head back home with them, or remain King of Joke-a-lot ("Here I'm a King") and no longer live with his fellow Care Bears.
-He then announces that he will go home, but Sir Funnybone wants him to stay as king.
+Thus, he must make a very difficult decision—to head back home with them, or remain King of Joke-a-lot ("Here I'm a King" cut short due to Funshine having a near-death freak accident) and no longer live with his fellow Care Bears.
+After a Hanna-Barbera-styled chain reaction that caused him to slip on a banana peel and getting wrapped around in a carpet, bang around the statues like a pinball, through a hallway, crash into a clown-face laundry shoot, travel through a colorful tunnel where he screams for dear life, into a bakery where he lands on a cake that is being prepared, where a bunch of weasels laugh at him, and reuniting with the Care Bears.
+He announces that he will go home, but Sir Funnybone wants him to stay as king.